-305 Seminar in Learning Theory.
+- 305 Seminar in Learning Theory.
 Analysis of selected topics in learning and behavior theory, such as Pavlovian and instrumental learning, acquired motivation, and biological constraints on learning.
 Three hours.
-Bouton.

-315 Seminar in Alcohol and Behavior.
-A study of the influences of alcohol upon selected aspects of psychological processes including perception, attention, cognition, learning, motivation, and emotion.
-Three hours.
-Musty.
+Bouton. - 315 Seminar in Alcohol and Behavior.
+A study of the influences of alcohol upon selected aspects of psychological pro-